protojimmylin/byod-poc/README.md

 5. Delete/Update syntax seems not same as the original synchronous ones.
 6. FastAPI's documentation seems good and we are going to use it with SQLAlchemy.
 Maybe I should use it more.

+## Environment check

+1. Postgres, MySQL, MSSQL all provide some kinds of version/schema information in there system tables.
+2. There are also some special function like `version()` or `pg_database_size()` in postgres to be "called" using SQL.
+3. Some of them even provide information about the OS the databases live in.
+4. The way to get these information differ a lot among these databases.
+We may need to write it case by case.
+5. SQLAlchemy also do some environment check things inside some of their function like `_get_server_version_info`.
+6. If there are a existing testcases about these environment checks we can use it first and then improve it later.
+7. Or we have to make sure what we want to know and check them one by one.
+8. It is hard to make our client's DB work properly by this way.
+9. Maybe we should still tell our clients BYOD is not 100% guranteed to work because they just own the DB, a part of our product.
+10. We can still provide this kind of envrionment check as a basic precheck & diagnosis about client DB.
+11. And when our backend goes wrong in the runtime because of our client's DB, we should still be ready to handle it in our backend's code.

 # TODOs:

 1. Write the MSSQL part, too.
 (Done)
-2. Make the ORM functions asynchronous.
+2. Find out how to do a environment check during our clients set up the database connection.
 (Doing)
-   (Ref: https://fastapi.tiangolo.com/advanced/async-sql-databases/, https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html#synopsis-core)
+3. Make the ORM functions asynchronous.
+(Done partially) (Ref: https://fastapi.tiangolo.com/advanced/async-sql-databases/, https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html#synopsis-core)
-3. Check the source code about `chat_message` table.
+4. Check the source code about `chat_message` table.
-4. Try to make those queries work without joining others tables.
+5. Try to make those queries work without joining others tables.
-5. Find out how to do a environment check during clients set up the database connection.